MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-the-dpm-server.md

 1. On the secondary DPM server, push the protection agent to the server on which the DPM database is installed - either on the primary DPM server or on a remote SQL Server.
 After installation, the server will appear in **Unprotected server with protection agents** and should show status **OK** when refreshed.

 2. Create a new protection group.
 In **Select group member**, choose the server hosting the DPM database.
 In **All SQL Servers**, select the database you want to protect.
-    In the **Select Data Protection Method** page, select to use short-term protection to disk and online if required.
+    In the **Select Data Protection Method** page, select to use short-term protection to disk and online if necessary.
 On the **Specify Short-Term Goals** page, select how to you want to configure backups to short-term storage.
 For disk storage, you can have 512 express full backups as often as every 30 minutes.
     Finish the wizard.
 Protection will start after the initial recovery point is created

 #### Recover the database

-1. Rebuild the primary server as a DPM server if required.
+1. Rebuild the primary server as a DPM server if necessary.

 2. To restore the database, in the DPM console on the secondary server, select **Recovery** and locate the protected database.